Adamocho/OverTheWire-Wargames/Leviathan/Walkthrough.md

 It gives us a binary string, 8 bits per set.
 I'll use a free *bin-to-ascii* online converter.

-It truns out that `Tith4cokei` is the password.
+It turns out that `Tith4cokei` is the password.

 ### Level 5 => 6